top of page

 "Jiingwan's second Dream," line art by Zhaawano Giizhik. ©Zhaawano Giizhik 2021.

-Disgusted and frustrated, but determined to find power in self-reflection and dream, Jiingwan walked away from the camp and built a lean-to on a faraway hill to fast in solitude.
-The pulse of his hand drum reverberated across the star-dotted sky land and again he sang his sacred medicine song.
+Feeling both disgusted and frustrated, yet resolute in seeking strength through self-reflection and dreams, Jiingwan left the camp.
+He constructed a lean-to on a distant hill to fast in solitude.
+The beat of his hand drum echoed across the planet, and once more, he sang his sacred medicine song.

 Nin debaab aazhawi-anangoong, Giga gikinoowezhigoog jiingwanan.